julianjonathanmarkus/julianjonathanmarkus.github.io/_pages/about.md

 ---

+## Motivation of work
+The central question that motivates my work is: how we can improve organizations for the sake of employees and, consequently, drive organizational success.

+Theoretically, I study problems through lenses of organizational design and organizational behavior at the organizational, group, and individual levels.
+My  portfolio revolves primarily around the phenomenon of the managerial hierarchy studying how the organizations we create shape the behavior of people within them — and vice versa.

+Beyond my core research, I am involved in a range of projects focused on problems for workers in organizations, studying decentralization, feedback, leadership, and research impact.

+---

 ## My doctoral thesis
-My doctoral research asks how the **managerial hierarchy can be distributed** and **what the implications are for workers**.
+My doctoral research asks how the managerial hierarchy can be distributed and what the implications are for workers.

+Committee: Phillip C. Nell, Christopher Lettl, Rebecca Hewett

+Title: Distributing Managerial Hierarchy: Exploring Drivers, Mechanisms, and Consequences of Self-Managed Organizational Designs

+Projects:
-1. **Negative outcomes of high worker autonomy**
+1. Negative outcomes of high worker autonomy
-2. **Founder ideologies for self-management**
+2. Founder ideologies for self-management
-3. **Strategic exploration and exploitation by workers in self-managing organizations**
+3. Strategic exploration and exploitation by workers in self-managing organizations
-4. **The relationship between performance management and hierarchies**
+4. The relationship between performance management and hierarchies

----

-## Research approach
-The central question that motivates my research is how we can improve organizations for the sake of employees and, consequently, drive organizational success.

-Theoretically, I study these problems through lenses of **organizational design** and **organizational behavior** at the **organizational, group, and individual levels**.
-My research portfolio revolves around the relationship between organizational design and behavior: how the organizations we create shape the behavior of people within them — and vice versa.

-Beyond my doctoral research, I am involved in a range of projects focused on problems for workers in organizations, studying **decentralization, feedback, leadership, and research impact**.
+Status:
+The thesis proposal is currently being reviewed and will be made available in due course.

 ---